 Q&A and Requirements

 Questions can be submitted during the webinar through Zoom's Q&A function.
 Due to anticipated demand and limited Q&A time, not all submitted questions will be answered.
-This Storytime will not be reposted publicly or on the member’s only portal due to copyright restrictions.

 All participants must sign up by noon Pacific Time on the day prior to the event.
 Participants must have a Zoom account to attend the workshop.
 A link to the workshop and instructions for joining will be sent via email prior to the event.